toolleeo/cli-apps/README.md

 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
 * [xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer, stealing ideas from nnn and fzf.

+## <a name="find"></a>File finding (alternatives to find)

+Search the filesystem looking for files with specific characteristics.

+* [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
+Written in Rust.
+* [Findpick](https://github.com/thingsiplay/findpick) - General purpose file picker combining "find" command with a fuzzy finder.
+* [friendly-find](https://github.com/sjl/friendly-find) - Usable replacement for find.
+* [gret](https://github.com/4imothy/gret) - A command-line utility designed to search through directories and files for a regex expression that matches.
+* [happyfinder](https://github.com/hugows/hf) - (another) Fuzzy file finder for the command line.

 ## <a name="file-handling"></a>File and file system handling

 Tools for managing files and directories.